hannahPhys/generate-cafe-ideas/README.md

 Hardest part was having to google "GoDaddy" way too often during this process.

 Anyway, the site picks out some random Adjective then a Noun and adds cafe at the end.
 Easy as.

+Here's hoping someone out there makes an apocalyptic vegan cafe.